y6ui/Home-Assignment-api-db/README.md

 1)listen: the initializer of the program and handles the listening communications- after every response it opens a thread to the function handle_packet

-2)handle_packet: the function that orginized the contains of the packet and sends to a function accordingly
+2)handle_packet: the function that orginized the contents of the packet and sends to a function accordingly

 3)__init__: the function that initialize the used table in the database if not existed